yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 The web app is deployed to an Azure App Service Web App using Visual Studio 2019.
 Once the database has been migrated and cutover, the `TailspinToysWeb` application is configured to talk to the SQL MI VNet through a virtual network gateway using point-to-site VPN, and its connection strings are updated to point to the new SQL MI database.

 In SQL MI, several features of Azure SQL Database are examined.
 Advanced Data Security (ADS) is enabled, and Data Discovery and Classification is used to better understand the data and potential compliance issues with data in the database.
 The ADS Vulnerability Assessment is used to identify potential security vulnerabilities and issues in the database, and those finding are used to mitigate one finding by enabling Transparent Data Encryption in the database.
 Dynamic Data Masking (DDM) is used to prevent sensitive data from appearing when querying the database.
-Finally, Read Scale-out is used to point reports on the Tailspin Toys web app to a read-only secondary, allowing reporting to occur without impacting the performance of the primary database.
+Finally, Read Scale-out is used to point reports on the WWI Tailspin Toys web app to a read-only secondary, allowing reporting to occur without impacting the performance of the primary database.

 ## Requirements